 When your home or business is damaged by a sudden unanticipated leak, broken pipe beneath the slab or a long-term obscured leak, water can cause significant damage to your business or home.
 Settlement of a pipe break claim can provide the funds to repair or rebuild your home or to get your business back on the path to recovery.
-As a Miami insurance coverage lawyer and former claim adjuster, I have experience with the unique issues and challenges that confront property owners when their property is damaged after a pipe bursts.

 Water damage claims are complicated because some forms of water damage are covered while other types of water damage are subject to exclusion.
 Although flood damage is not covered under a standard homeowner's policy without purchasing separate coverage, for example, a pipe that explodes and floods the kitchen causing sudden and accidental damage often will be covered.

 Water damage from a burst or leaking pipe can cause an array of damages that homeowner's sometimes overlook when making insurance claims.
 Water may seep into spaces unknown to a property owner and cause secondary damage that is not immediately apparent.
 This non-obvious water penetration can cause an array of problems including electrical damage, fire hazards, structural damage, rust, mold and mildew.
-Whether the water damage is caused by an overflowing washing machine, burst pipe or leak at the joint of plumbing inside your home, the damage to your home can range in severity from stains on the ceiling to catastrophic damage to the entire structure.
+Whether the water damage is caused by an overflowing washing machine, burst pipe or leak at a plumbing joint inside your home, the damage to your home can range in severity from stains on the ceiling to catastrophic damage to the entire structure.